-The joint, and the bond between the two pieces of wood, is created immediately.
-This method can be used to join boards in almost any configuration, whether it be end to edge, end to face, or even mitered.
+The joint, and the bond between the two pieces of wood, are created immediately.
+This method can be used to join boards in almost any configuration, whether it be end-to-edge, end-to-face, or even mitered.

 Here’s an excellent video on the basics of pocket screw joinery:

 Dowel joinery mirrors biscuit joinery with a twist.
 For precision, you drill holes in the wood pieces using a doweling jig, apply glue, and insert dowels to connect them.
 This method offers a strong, reliable joint in your woodworking projects.

 The use of dowels is not as easy as using biscuits.
 The holes have to be drilled with great care and precision, both in location and in-depth.
 Jigs may be purchased for this purpose for the necessary accuracy.

 The dowels must be cut at the same length to complete the joining without gaps.
 The dowel gauge should be about ⅓ of the thickness of the pieces being joined, but never more than ½ of that thickness.